aecyia/STBL/SECURITY.md

 + Opportunities
 	+ Added GUID below Opportunity Descriptions
-+ Skill Journal Fix
-	+ Simplified cleaner Statistics
 + Various Miscellaneous Fixes
-	+ Grammar
-	+ Punctuation
-	+ Spelling
 	+ "Laser Harp" -- not Laser Rhythm-a-Con
 	+ "Plumbob"
 	+ "Simoleon"
-	+ Wording / Phrasing / Easier Flow
 	+ "Would you like" -- not "Do you want/wish"
-		+ Skill Certificates
-+ Rename
-	+ Collection Journal Stuff
 + …
 + –-
 + DO NOT